top of page

 1. God as a secure base: In attachment theory, a "secure base" is a reliable source of comfort and security from which a person can explore the world.
 Christians view God as their ultimate secure base, providing steadfast love, acceptance, and support.
 This view could promote a secure attachment style, where individuals feel confident in their relationships and have a healthy view of themselves and others.

-3. Redemption & healing: The Christian story does not end with brokenness.
+3. Redemption and healing: The Christian story does not end with brokenness.
 Christianity offers the hope of redemption and healing through the transformative power of God's love and grace.
 Individuals struggling with insecure attachment styles may find healing through spiritual practices, therapy, and supportive Christian communities that emphasize forgiveness, reconciliation, and restoration.

-4. Community & belonging: Christianity emphasizes the importance of community and belonging within the body of Christ.
+4. Community and belonging: Christianity emphasizes the importance of community and belonging within the body of Christ.
 Secure attachment styles are often associated with healthy relationships and belonging.
 Engaging in a Christian community, where individuals experience love, acceptance, and support, can promote secure attachment and emotional well-being.

 5. Steadfast love: At the heart of Christian theology lies the radical notion of God's steadfast love (Greek: agapē; G26)—a love that knows no bounds and extends to all, regardless of merit or worthiness.
 This divine love serves as a counter-narrative to the messages of shame and unworthiness that often underlie insecure attachment styles, offering a vision of acceptance and belonging grounded in grace.
 God's love can challenge negative internal working models associated with insecure attachment styles.
 Understanding and experiencing God's love may help individuals develop more positive views of themselves and others, leading to greater relationship security.